 The embedded software development market is expected to reach $233 billion by 2021.

-ECU network in a modern car
+ECU network in modern automobiles

 Overcoming challenges of BCM development